 Secondary Adventure Camps / Counselor-in-Training

-For rising 7th through 12th graders, SJMA is offering both week-long adventure summer camps and our Counselor-in-Training (CIT) program as part of our grade school summer camps.
+For rising 7th through 12th graders, SJMA is offering both week-long adventure summer camps and our Counselor-in-Training (CIT) program which is part of our grade school summer camps.

 The week-long adventure camps will have days packed full of exploration in the rugged terrain of the San Juan Mountains with one night of camping under the starry sky.